cstielper/mm4-you-wp-contact-form-with-recaptcha/README.md

 3. Page ID number of the "Thank You" page
 4. Fields to enter your public and private ReCAPTCHA API keys.
 These keys can be obtained at [here](https://www.google.com/recaptcha/admin)

-## Outputting the form in your template files
+## Outputting the Form in Your Template Files
 You can use the following code to output the contact form into your page/post template files:

 ~~~~